aaronparker/aaronparker.github.io/_drafts/publish-citrix-director-azure-app-proxy-Publish-Citrix-Director-with-Azure-AD-Application-Proxy.md

   - Azure AD
   - Citrix Director
 ---
 Want to provide remote access to Citrix Director and ensure secure access only from trusted devices or multi-factor authentication?
-Then Azure AD and Application Proxy is a great way to do that &#8211; here&#8217;s how to set it up.
+Then Azure AD and Application Proxy is a great way to do that - here's how to set it up.

-Deploying XenApp and XenDesktop into cloud environments is a popular strategy that I&#8217;m seeing a regular basis, and from my experience deploying full infrastructure control planes on IaaS (rather than Citrix Cloud) is a common approach.
+Deploying XenApp and XenDesktop into cloud environments is a popular strategy that I'm seeing a regular basis, and from my experience deploying full infrastructure control planes on IaaS (rather than Citrix Cloud) is a common approach.
 These environments are some times fully hosted with the only in-bound access controlled by NetScaler.
 The challenge then is how to provide support for users running applications on XenApp or desktops on XenDesktop.